ansible-collections/ansible.netcommon/docs/ansible.netcommon.netconf_get_module.rst

 Synopsis
 --------
 - NETCONF is a network management protocol developed and standardized by the IETF.
 It is documented in RFC 6241.
-- This module allows the user to execute NETCONF RPC requests as defined by IETF RFC standards as well as proprietary requests.
+- This module allows the user to fetch configuration and state data from NETCONF enabled network devices.